 The Borough continues to obtain food samples for bacteriological analysis from both catering and retail establishments for testing against EU legislation.
+This yields significant intelligence information on where food risks are present.
 Where any have been found to be borderline or unsatisfactory then appropriate action has been taken to improve standards.
 Some of this work has brought about hygiene improvements in major food companies.
-126 food samples were taken by officers in 2015/16.
-Of these samples taken 32 were borderline, and 12 were unsatisfactory.
-Of 15 swabs taken - 3 were unsatisfactory.
-This demonstrates that food businesses still make food hygiene errors despite their control systems.
+98 samples were taken of food and food related equipment and 36 surface swab samples were also taken.
+Around 36% of these samples fail analysis which necessitates further statutory action.
+This work continues to be invaluable to the community and businesses, saving many from food related illnesses.
+In comparison with other authorities in Essex, Brentwood takes more food samples as a proportion of its total number of food premises than any other, and entirely meets its county sampling expectations.

-In June 2010 the authority was audited by the Food Standards Agency with regard to its assessment of Hazard Analysis Critical Control Points (HACCP) application within food businesses.
+In June 2010, the authority was audited by the Food Standards Agency with regard to its assessment of Hazard Analysis Critical Control Points (HACCP) application within food businesses.
 This was followed up in 2011 and there are no outstanding matters.
 The Authority continues to apply these standards within its delivery of the food safety function.

-The Council now runs the Essex-wide 'Tuck-in' scheme.
-This is the first step taken by local authorities to influence what people in Essex actually eat when they frequent restaurants, cafes and takeaways.
+The Council now operates the Essex-wide 'TuckIN' scheme.
+This is the first step taken by local authorities to influence what people eat in Essex when they frequent restaurants, cafes and takeaways.
 Those businesses already signed up have reduced the amounts of sugar, salt and fats in their products as well as their calorific content.
-14 premises are now signed up within Brentwood and more are to follow.
-This intention also forms part of Brentwoods' Health and Wellbeing Strategy and its intention to reduce levels of obesity within the Borough.
+25 premises are now signed up (a 40% increase on last financial year) within Brentwood and more are to follow.
+This intention also forms part of Brentwoods' statutory duties under the Health and Wellbeing Strategy in its task to reduce levels of obesity within the Borough.